2022 program details coming soon

 Email Daniel Ach, Education Abroad Sr. Program Coordinator, and submit a single Word document (titled with your name and UT EID) containing the following: (1) a resume and (2) a statement of purpose.
 The Statement of Purpose comprises responses (50-75 words each) to the following: (A) Why do you think you are a good fit for this program?
 (B) What is one aspect of the host culture you want to know more about and why?
 (C) Which of your attributes and experiences will help you effectively and appropriately interact with the host culture?
 (D) This program involves significant collaboration with a group of students, faculty, and staff.
 What is an example of a time when you worked effectively with a group?
 (E) What else should we know about your application?

-Application Deadline: February 10, 2020.
+Application Deadline: TBD.
 Applications will be reviewed on a rolling basis.

 For more information on this program, please contact the Moody College of Communication Student Advising Office (BMC 2.600), 471-1553.